Glossary

 Continuous integration is a practice, not a tool.
 It requires a degree of commitment and discipline from your development team.
 You need everyone to check in small incremental changes frequently to mainline and agree that the highest priority task on the project is to fix any change that breaks the application.
 If people don’t adopt the discipline necessary for it to work, your attempts at continuous integration will not lead to the improvement in quality that you hope for.

-Dependency (Hard)
+Hard Dependency

 A hard dependency is something that must be in place before a feature is delivered.
 In most cases, a hard dependency can be converted to a soft dependency with feature flags.

-Dependency (Soft)
+Soft Dependency

 A soft dependency is something that must be in place before a feature can be fully functional, but does not block the delivery of code.